23220 Chagrin Blvd., Suite 476, Beachwood, OH, 44122 chris@emilyjerryfoundation.org 440.289.8662

 (K) Record keeping requirements.

-(ii) Transfer prescriptions electronically or via facsimile to another pharmacy with consent of the supervising pharmacist.
+(ii) Transfer prescriptions electronically or via facsimile to another pharmacy with consent of the supervising pharmacist.”
+“Section 10.
+Pharmacy Functions Not Permitted for all Technicians.

 (i) Receive a new prescription order verbally from a prescriber or other person authorized by law;

-(iii) Review an analyze any clinical data in a patient’s medication record;
+(iv) Review and analyze any clinical data in a patient’s medication record or chart;

 (a) When no pharmacist is in the pharmacy, but at least one supervising pharmacist remains in the building, the pharmacy technician or pharmacy technician-in-training may perform functions as outlined in this Chapter, provided no prescription product leaves the pharmacy until the pharmacist returns and authorizes the release;